VertigoRay/MQ2-Summon/README.md

 /mac summon 2 drink   -> summons 2 stacks of drink.
 ```

-Al of these commands includes checking inventory for any existing items.
+All of these commands includes checking inventory for any existing items.

 # Detailed Usage